bridgetownrb/streamlined/README.md

 # Streamlined

-Component rendering for Ruby using streamlined procs & heredocs.
-Rails and Bridgetown both supported.
+HTML fragment and component rendering for Ruby using streamlined procs & heredocs with safety checks via RuboCop.
+Bridgetown, Roda, and Rails all supported.

 ## Installation